 Of important note, Manns Harbor is also a town of artists.
 Manns Harbor has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Manns Harbor’s character.

-Overall, Manns Harbor’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Manns Harbor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Manns Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Manns Harbor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Manns Harbor does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Manns Harbor with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.94% of adults in Manns Harbor have a bachelor's degree or advanced degree.
+The citizens of Manns Harbor are slightly less educated than the national average of 21.84% for the average city or town: 15.94% of adults in Manns Harbor have a bachelor's degree or advanced degree

 The per capita income in Manns Harbor in 2022 was $26,620, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $106,480 for a family of four.
 However, Manns Harbor contains both very wealthy and poor people as well.
 Manns Harbor also has one of the higher rates of people living in poverty in the nation, with 31.65% of its population below the federal poverty line.